charmplusplus/charm4py/docs/running.rst

      $ cd charmpy/__cffi_objs__
      $ install_name_tool -change libcharm.so /usr/local/lib/libcharm.so _charmlib.so

-     Note : This assumes that you have symlinked the library as indicated in (1).
+     Note: This assumes that you have symlinked the library as indicated in (1).